 To join NAPFA Patrick was required to submit a comprehensive financial plan for peer review.
 He is also required to complete sixty hours of continuing education in six subject areas every two years.
 Patrick completed more than seventy-five hours of continuing education in 2018 alone.
 A NAPFA-Registered Financial Advisor must sign and abide by the NAPFA Fiduciary Oath, a commitment to work solely in the client’s interest at all times.

 Dr. Ben Bernanke, economist at the Brookings Institution, served as chairman of the United States Federal Reserve (the FED) from 2006 to 2014.
-In 2009, he was named the TIME magazine's person of the year.
+He was awarded the Nobel Memorial Prize in Economic Sciences and was named the TIME magazine's person of 2009.

 Jack Bogle was the founder and CEO emeritus of the Vanguard Group, one of the largest mutual fund companies in the world.
 He created the first index mutual fund available to the public: the Vanguard 500 Index Fund.

 Ken Griffin, philanthropist, is the founder and CEO of Citadel, one of the largest and most successful hedge funds in the world.
 He plans to give $125 million to the University of Chicago's prestigious economics department.